BalestraPatrick/Tweetometer/README.md

 ### Contribution
-You're welcome to improve and add new features to the app!
+You're welcome to improve and add new features to the app.

 ### Author
 I'm Patrick Balestra, [@BalestraPatrick](http://www.twitter.com/BalestraPatrick) on Twitter.